KumuT5/Salary-Analyzer/README.md

 **All transformations were performed directly inside the notebook.**

-⭐ Visualizations
+⭐ Visualizations:

-The following visualizations were created:
+The following visualizations were created -

 📌 1.
 Top 10 Countries by Salary **(Bar Plot)**